ba-st/Launchpad/docs/reference/Configuration.md

 - For each section name, replace non-alphanumeric characters with `-`.
 - If several sections contain the parameter, join each one using a `.`.

-Parameter names are converter to keys in lower camel-case format.
+Parameter names are converted to keys in lower camel-case format.

 So, the previous example needs to be: